CompuTec/computec-docs/appengine_versioned_docs/version-2.0/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client.md

 ### External Host Address

+To establish communication between the Web Client and the AppEngine installation, the external host address must be configured correctly.

 :::info Path
     Administration Panel → Settings → General → Hosting → HttpsPorts
 :::

-This address directs the Web Client to the AppEngine installation and must be an HTTPS address.
-By default, the address is set to localhost with the default port.
-If the address is different from localhost, it must be updated accordingly.
+The Web Client relies on an HTTPS address to connect to the AppEngine.
+By default, it is set to localhost with a predefined port.
+If a different address is used, it must be updated accordingly.

 ![External Host](./media/working-with-sap-business-one-web-client/external-host-address.webp)

-It is also necessary to direct the Web Client to the AppEngine installation.
-This address is stored in an AppEngine configuration table within a database.
-To update this address, you need to activate a Company or deactivate and reactivate it if the AppEngine installation has been upgraded to version 2.0.7.0 (SLD Servers → Companies).
+Additionally, the Web Client stores this address in an AppEngine configuration table within the database.
+If the AppEngine installation is upgraded to version 2.0.7.0, you must activate a Company or deactivate and reactivate it via SLD Servers → Companies.

 ![Activate Database](./media/working-with-sap-business-one-web-client/ae-activate-database.webp)